-- Academic advisers talk about course selections.
-There are also personal consultations. - International clearance to register bring passport and proof of payment of fees. - Opening address by the Vice-Chancellor and Principal, Professor Njabulo S Ndebele, at 17:00. - Drum circle wear comfortable clothes for drumming.
+- Academic advisors talk about course selections - International clearance to register bring passport and proof of payment of fees. - Drum circle wear comfortable clothes for drumming.
 This is an interactive event. - Welcome reception eats and soft-drinks are served.
-An African marimba band will be performing.

 Community service day